Soderbergh's Liberace, 'Behind The Candelabra'

 "When I read that book, it sort of solved all my problems," Soderbergh tells Fresh Air's Terry Gross.
 "It gave me a specific time period to deal with; there was the arc of the relationship between the two of them to give me a structure.
 And that's when things really started to move."

-The resulting film, starring Michael Douglas as Liberace and Matt Damon as Thorson, premieres on HBO on May 26.
-It's being released in theaters abroad, and is competing for the Palme d'Or at the Cannes Film Festival this week.
+The resulting film, starring Michael Douglas as Liberace and Matt Damon as Thorson, is out on DVD this week and has been nominated for 15 Emmys.

 Soderbergh — who broke big on the filmmaking scene in 1989, at age 26, with Sex, Lies, and Videotape —went with HBO for Behind the Candelabrabecause no major American studio would take a risk on the picture.